Master of Environmental Law

 Admission to candidature for the Master of Environmental Law requires:

-(a) a bachelor’s degree with a minimum credit average from the University of Sydney in environmental studies, law or other appropriate discipline as determined by the Faculty, or an equivalent qualification; or
+a) a bachelor’s degree with a minimum credit average from the University of Sydney, or an equivalent qualification; or

-(b) a bachelor’s degree from the University of Sydney, or an equivalent qualification; and the applicant provides evidence of professional experience or of a period of service (normally of several years in duration) which in the opinion of the Dean adequately prepares the applicant to undertake the course of study; or
+b) a bachelor’s degree from the University of Sydney, or an equivalent qualification; and the applicant provides evidence of two years of relevant professional experience.

 How to apply